 At the same time, the implementation of many important aspects of the peace process has moved painstakingly slowly.
 And as Timochenko’s recent letter argues, concerns among FARC ranks as to whether authorities will come through on crucial aspects of promised reintegration measures will only increase the risk of dissidence.

-* InSight Crime’s Roadmap to Lasting Peace team contributed to this report and provided the research for the graphics.
+* InSight Crime’s Colombia Investigative Team contributed to this report and provided the research for the graphics.